At Be Kind Psychology, we specialise in high-quality adolescent and child autism assessments in Ireland

 Is This Assessment Right for Your Child?

-This assessment is appropriate where there are concerns about:
+A child autism assessment is appropriate where there are concerns about:

 Social communication or reciprocal interaction